cau777/ai_playground/README.md

 A trained AI model can be represented in 3 files:
 1) A binary file containing all parameters
 2) A JSON file containing some info
 3) A simple XML file defining the structure.
+All the types are defined [here](https://github.com/cau777/ai_playground/blob/master/docs/layers_config_types.dtd).
 For example:

 ```xml
 <AIModel>